 The site is Portion 91 of Farm 304 Matjes Fontein, Keurboomsstrand, Plettenberg Bay in the Western Cape Province.
+It is between the mouth of the Keurbooms River and the settlement of Keurboomstrand.
 The site is adjacent to the main access road to Keurboomstrand and spans the area from that road to the DR1888, which does a loop from the N2 back to the N2.
 Refer to Figure 1 below for the general location.

 The site is accessed from the Keurboomstrand access road (the P0394 road).
 There is an existing development on the southern side of the road (between the site and the sea (Figure 2).
 The eastern and the western boundaries of the site are cadastral boundaries.
-The entire wooded area shown in Figure 2 (the northern half of the site) is a steep south-facing ridge that stretches away in both directions from the site.
+The entire wooded area visible in Figure 2 and Figure 3 (the northern half of the site) is a steep south-facing ridge that stretches away in both directions from the site.
 The southern part of the site is a flat area with lawns in previously cultivated areas that is currently used for equestrian activities.